• Home

 1. Ferric and its Compounds (Iron) – Iron itself is not classified as a carcinogen.
 However, excessive iron accumulation in the body can contribute to oxidative stress, which may be linked to cancer development.

-2. Cobalt and Its Compounds – Some cobalt compounds are classified as possibly carcinogenic to humans (Group 2B) by the International Agency for Research on Cancer (IARC).
+2. Cobalt and Its Compounds – Some cobalt compounds are classified as possibly carcinogenic to humans (Group 2B by IARC).
 Prolonged exposure, especially through inhalation in industrial settings, has been associated with increased cancer risk.

 3. Nickel and Its Compounds – Nickel compounds are classified as carcinogenic to humans (Group 1 by IARC).
 Chronic exposure, particularly to nickel dust and soluble nickel compounds, has been linked to lung and nasal cancers.